Course Content

 • Are made in connection with the construction of streets, water supply systems, sewers and other works.

-B. Based on the objective of survey
+B. Based on the objective of the survey

 I. Engineering Survey